 Roythornes recently acted for a Claimant who was shopping for groceries in a store.
 On approaching one of the chiller cabinets she tripped on a ‘rucked’ mat and landed on the floor with force.
 As a result of the accident the Claimant sustained soft tissue injuries to her neck, back and left shoulder.
 The Defendant denied that they had failed in their duty of care and County Court proceedings were commenced as a result of which the Claimant was successful at trial.
-The Claimant made a full recovery of her financial losses and was paid compensation in respect of her accident related pain, suffering and loss of amenity.
+The Claimant made a full recovery of her financial losses and was paid compensation in respect of her accident-related pain, suffering and loss of amenity.

 We acted for a Claimant who slipped on debris near the checkouts.
-As a result of the accident the Claimant suffered a fracture injury to her ankle which necessitated some time off work.
+As a result of the accident, the Claimant suffered a fracture injury to her ankle which necessitated some time off work.
 The insurers representing the store initially disputed liability.
 Roythornes obtained a copy of the store's cleaning and inspection records which showed that although the area where the accident occurred had been mopped clean it had not been dried.
-The claim against the supermarket therefore succeeded with the Claimant recovering a personal injury compensation award along with reimbursement of her financial losses.
+The claim against the supermarket, therefore, succeeded with the Claimant recovering a personal injury compensation award along with reimbursement of her financial losses.

 The Claimant, an employee of a large supermarket, was working near the fish counter.
-During the course of the morning the ice on the counter had been changed over.
+During the course of the morning, the ice on the counter had been changed over.
 The ice subsequently melted leaving a pool of water which had not been cleaned up.
 The Claimant slipped on the pool of water and fell landing on his knee.
 The fall exacerbated a pre-existing knee injury.
 Roythornes brought a successful claim against the supermarket for the Claimant’s additional pain, suffering and loss of amenity.
-We also recovered the Claimant’s out of pocket expenses from his employers.
+We also recovered the Claimant's out of pocket expenses from his employers.

 The Claimant was shopping for groceries when she slipped on some pasta salad which had been left on the floor.
-As a result of the fall the Claimant suffered nasty soft tissue injuries to her shoulder and elbow, along with shock and dizziness.
-Liability for the accident was admitted and Roythornes therefore brought a successful claim against the store through the Occupiers Liability Act 1957.
+As a result of the fall, the Claimant suffered nasty soft tissue injuries to her shoulder and elbow, along with shock and dizziness.
+Liability for the accident was admitted and Roythornes, therefore, brought a successful claim against the store through the Occupiers Liability Act 1957.
 In addition to recovering a suitable award for the Claimant’s pain, suffering and loss of amenity, we also secured funding for private rehabilitation to aid the Claimant’s recovery.

-The Claimant was walking along the aisle of the supermarket which contained the pet food when she slipped on a wet floor.
+The Claimant was walking along the aisle of the supermarket which contained pet food when she slipped on a wet floor.
 The Claimant was attended to by an employee who advised the Claimant that he had mopped the floor but had forgotten to put out a ‘wet floor’ sign.
-Liability was conceded by the supermarket and Roythornes were successful in recovering a personal injury compensation award.
+Liability was conceded by the supermarket and Roythornes was successful in recovering a personal injury compensation award.